-- 2. This Operational Plan has a Site-Led category for Key Native Ecosystems (KNEs), Reserves and Forest Health with the aim of protecting indigenous biodiversity in a comprehensive range of KNEs throughout the Wellington region. - Possums, together with rats and mustelids are the principal target species in KNE management areas.
+- The cost of possum control associated with this Site-Led biodiversity possum category will only be for possum control carried outside the Key Native Ecosystem (KNE) programme.
+This includes funding to establish the first stage of the new Regional Possum and Predator Control Programme (RPPCP) to be carried out in areas that meet the Animal Health Board criteria of being declared Tb free. - 2.
+This Operational Plan has a Site-Led category for KNEs, Reserves and Forest Health with the aim of protecting indigenous biodiversity in a comprehensive range of KNEs throughout the Wellington region. - 3.
+Possums, together with rats and mustelids are the principal target species in KNE management areas.
 This holistic management regime through multi species control makes it impracticable to separate and allocate specific costs to specific pests.

-3.1.9 Site Led - biodiversity species
+2.1.9 Site-Led - biodiversity species